th-we/deskflow-wiki/Build-Guide.md

 Problems running the dependencies script (`python scripts/install_deps.py`)

+### On Windows: Most problems

+On Windows, most problems can be solved by:
+1. Deleting the `build` dir
+2. Restarting your IDE or Terminal
+3. Re-installing Visual Studio Community Edition

 ### On Linux: `ERROR: File "setup.py" not found.`

 This happens on older Linux distros such as Ubuntu 20, as they come with an older version of Python.
 Try upgrading `pip` to solve this.